gvwilson/thirdbit/src/fiction/santas/index.md

 "Stop!"
-Captain Abacus shouted behind him as he vaulted over an ottoman, ducked under the prow of a river barge, and fled down the corridor.
+Captain Abacus shouted behind him as he vaulted over an ottoman, ducked under the prow of a funeral barge, and fled down the corridor.

 *Where exactly do you think you're going?*